Energy-Saving Myths That Don’t Actually Lower Your Bills

 TDS Money-Saving Strategist: Andrea Norris-McKnight | posted March 2026

 Think you’re cutting your electric bill?
-Some popular energy-saving habits barely make a dent—and a few can even cost more.
+Some popular energy-saving habits might not be as effective as you think, and a few could even end up costing you more.

 1. Line-Drying Clothes To Cut Energy Costs

-Line-drying saves energy only if you don’t have an energy-efficient (EnergyStar) dryer, it replaces the majority of your dryer loads and it doesn’t create other costs.
+Line-drying saves energy only if you don’t have an energy-efficient (EnergyStar) dryer — and if it replaces the majority of your dryer loads, and it doesn’t create other costs.

-Where it falls apart: If you still use the dryer for most loads, the savings are minimal.
+Where it falls apart: If you rely on the dryer for many loads, the savings are minimal.

 Extra wear, wrinkles, and longer drying times often mean more ironing—another energy user.